 A cat sleeping curled up on a chair.

 When to be attentive: If your cat seems to be curling up excessively tight, especially in warm weather, they might be feeling insecure or unwell.
 Cats that are experiencing pain may also adopt this position to protect the area that hurts.
+If the spine appears rigid rather than relaxed, or abdominal muscles remain tense during sleep, consider gastrointestinal discomfort.
+True relaxation includes visible softening of the flank with rhythmic breathing.

 The Side Sleeper